anryl050/read-me-a-file/example/README.md

 #### * [License](#license)

 ## Project Description
-g
+To create a professional README.md file

 ## Installation
-g
+use npm and inquirer

 ## Usage
-g
+n/a

 ## Features
-g
+n/a

 ## Tests
-g
+n/a

 ## Questions
 - example@gmail.com
 - anryl050

 ## Contribution
-g
+n/a

 ## License
-Licensed under the [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/) license.
+Licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.